A Trip Down Memory Lane

 ERTH 306 Volcanoes and Earthquake - CoreEd or major satisfying course

-After a brief introduction to plate tectonics, this class will address how the Earth melts rock & makes volcanoes, why there is such a variety of volcanic types, and how volcanoes behave.
-This is followed by examining how faults make earthquakes and mountains, and how earthquake waves shake the ground and allow us to imagine the interior of the Earth.
-Many examples are taken from the Pacific Northwest, where all the different types of faults are active and where some of the largest earthquakes on Earth occur.
+While most changes in the Earth occur very slowly, earthquakes and volcanic eruptions occur in times we can comprehend, even rapidly.
+And they make continents, move plates, lift mountains, and reveal the great forces at work within the Earth.
+After a brief introduction to plate tectonics, this class will address how the Earth melts rock and makes volcanoes, why there is such a variety of volcanic type, and how volcanoes behave.
+Many examples are taken from the Pacific Northwest, which is one of Earth's great volcanic provinces.
+This is followed by examining how faults make earthquakes and mountains, and how earthquake waves shake the ground and allow us to image the interior of the Earth.
+Again, many examples are taken from the Pacific Northwest, where all the different types of faults are active and where some of the largest earthquakes on Earth occur.
+Class consists of 50 minutes of lecture, followed by 50 minutes of an interactive lab.

 ANTH 145 Principles of Archaeology - CoreEd or major satisfying course, 4-credits